 In this article, we discuss how you can make a wise selection regarding your child’s mattress.

-Kids are resilient, they can basically sleep anywhere – on the couch, on the floor, inside their playhouses or even in a bathtub.
-But, that doesn’t mean they don’t need their own beds.
+Kids are resilient; they can basically sleep anywhere – on the couch, on the floor, inside their playhouses, or even in a bathtub.
+But that doesn’t mean they don’t need their own beds.

 Just like full-grown adults, children also look for the right feel and comfort of having their own bedrooms.
 A general area, like a playroom or the family living room, may be useful, but kids enjoy having their very own personal space as well.

 On the other hand, teenagers and pre-adolescents may begin to find single beds too small.

-Some above-average height children may find the need to curl up in bed to avoid hanging their feet off the foot of the bed.
+Some above-average-height children may find the need to curl up in bed to avoid hanging their feet off the foot of the bed.